 - Can you trade in your car for one that has better gas mileage?

 - Can you trade in your car to lower your car payments?

 - Can you get a roommate to share the housing expenses?

 - Can your family members lower their spending in any of these ways?

 Paying only the minimum payment on a bill that charges interest can be a problem.
 The minimum payment is usually 2-5% of the total amount you owe.
 Paying only this amount stretches your debt over many months or years because interest costs continue to add up.
 If it seems like you'll never get the bill paid off, you're close to being right.
 This is known as the minimum payment trap.

 You can get out of this trap by always paying more than the minimum balance that is due.
 Paying more than the minimum balance will allow you to pay off the bill faster, and you will pay a much lower total amount in the long run because there will be less time for the interest costs to add up.

 Repaying debt faster

 When you pay off one bill, what will you do with the money you had budgeted for that bill?
 How you use that extra money can make a big difference in how fast you repay your debt and how much you pay.
-It can also help determine how much you can pay on other bills.
-You can take the money you would have paid on the old bill that is now paid off and use it to pay off debt owed to another bill.
-This way you pay off the second debt faster and save money from interest that would have been charged.
+It can also help determine how much you can pay other bills.
+You can take the money you would have spent on the old bill that is now paid off and use it to pay off a debt owed to another bill.
+This way you pay off the second debt faster and save money from the interest that would have been charged.

 Updated: January 2017